 These are your opportunities to tell the recruiter things about you that aren’t on your CV, let them know who you are and what you’re about- but be smart about it.

 Remember the list of qualities you listed from the job description?
 Now here is when you make connections from yourself to those qualities.
-Use a range of examples and experiences from not just your professional life but hobbies, values, upbringing and more.
-This will enable the recruiter to see your hiring potential if you don’t have the experience within a professional setting.
+Use a range of examples and experiences from your professional life and hobbies, values, upbringing, and more.
+This will enable the recruiter to see your hiring potential if you don’t have experience within a professional setting.

 Put together a short pitch in your head of who you are, what you do and what you want.
-Therefore, any questions that can be asked about you can loosely tie into your prepared answer.
+Therefore, any questions that they can ask about you can loosely tie into your prepared answer.

-Here is where your company research on culture, company history, products and services and the role come into play.
+Here is where your company researches culture, company history, products and services, and the role comes into play.
 Mention aspects of the company that appeal to you.
 How they fit your beliefs and lifestyle, how you can develop in the role etc.

 Here is an opportunity for you to showcase you’ve researched and understood the requirements of the role, the company and how you have the skills, knowledge and experience to match.

 Consider why you are interviewing and your qualifications

 What makes you stand out from everyone else?
 What experience do you have that has prepared you for this role?
 What skills, traits, or qualifications do you have that can enable you to perform the role excellently?
 And importantly, what about the role interests you?